Tolokio/UOAnimMixer/README.md

 This is a set of tool created to make less painfull work with new UO anims.
 It is in very early stage and needs many improvements, but u can already do many awsome anims with this in few minutes.

 I am not programmer.
 I did this just thx to openai chat.
-Don't expect a clean code or best performance.
+Don't expect a clean code, smart code or best performance.
 Any suggestion or issue just create an issue on github.

 Thx to @prapilk for helping me with the axis part.